 - Make capacity changes in your custom event management software

 How to Reopen Your Museum or Theme Park with KORONA

-If you have any questions on how any of these items work, reach out to use at KORONA.
-Our software can handle each item on this list, and we integrate with various options so our customers have choice.
+If you have any questions on how any of these items work, reach out to us at KORONA.
+Our software can handle each item on this list, and we integrate with various options so our customers have a choice.
 We’ll help you find the best fit for your business, while also trying to save you as much money as possible on your credit card processing and hardware.

 To learn more, set up a free trial and demo.
 We’ll take you through the system and show you how our point of sale and event management can change your business for the better.